weekplan/www/_pages/academy/vision/index.md

 You need to have a vision that inspires you to achieve something greater than what you are and what you’ve accomplished.
 This is the purpose of vision — to paint a picture of the future that creates passion.

-The world’s most successful people have clear, written vision statements that keep them focused on what truly matters.
+The world’s most successful people have clear vision statements that keep them focused on what truly matters.
 This is why it’s necessary to have a vision for your life.

 Consider this vision statement by Sir Richard Branson: